Potato fry, learn how to make a super simple and tasty potato fry recipe with quick video, step by step photos.

 This can be prepared so quickly and easily even beginners can bring out a tasty outcome when they make it.
 I use sambar powder as universal spice mix for all my everyday south Indian cooking.

 That’s because it have all the ingredients in it like chilli (majority) Coriander (also more proportion) with traces of cumin seeds, pepper and turmeric.

-You can also replace it with just plain red chilli powder or 1 tsp chilli powder, ½ tsp coriander seeds powder.
+You can also replace it with just plain red chilli powder or 1 teaspoon chilli powder, ½ teaspoon coriander seeds powder.
 I like to add Kashmiri chilli powder for a lovely color.

 As a variation, you can par boil the potato cubes to get a perfect crisp fried results.
 Also, for not letting the spice powders burnt, add it towards end and not at the beginning itself.
 This gives best flavor too.
 That is, roast the potatoes well in oil until crisp and golden from all the sides and lastly add the spice powder and cook.

 Cook the potatoes in medium flame and never let it burn and change the color.
 This is the key to get perfect stir fried potatoes.
 Also I love to use cast iron kadai or my cast iron pan for best results.

 Since I have been posting all simple recipes, thought of posting this one too.
 Check out my other Indian potato recipes for lunch.